vvilaant/PDDL-Intro/pddl-reference.md

 # Writing Planning Domains and Problems in PDDL

 PDDL contains STRIPS, ADL, and much more.
 Most planners, however, do not support full PDDL.
 The majority support only the STRIPS subset or some small extension of it.

-Most planners do not support all elements of (any version of) PDDL.
 Moreover, many planners have their own small "eccentricities", meaning that they may interpret certain PDDL constructs incorrectly or require minor variations in syntax that do not align with the official language specification.
 Some examples:

 - Some planners have an implicit constraint that all arguments to an action must be distinct.
 - Some planners require action preconditions and/or effects to be written as conjunctions (`(and ...)`), even when the precondition/effect contains only one atomic condition or no condition at all.